Second Prize Winner – Houston Symphony “Ima Hogg” International Music Competition (Houston, 2013)

 Jeff Gafford, Shine On Hollywood Magazine

-Vladimir Khomyakov has participated in a number of international master-classes, including those of Dmitry Bashkirov (piano course at University Mozarteum, Salzburg, Austria), Mikhail Voskresensky and Jan Marisse Huizing (Holland Music Sessions, Bergen, Holland), Arie Vardi and Lily Dorfman (Tel Aviv University, Israel), Alexey Nasedkin, Naum Shtarkman, Vladimir Ovchinnikov, Vera Nosina, and many others in Russia and Europe.
+Additionally, Vladimir Khomyakov has participated in a number of international performance courses, including those of Dmitry Bashkirov (Mozarteum University, Salzburg, Austria), Mikhail Voskresensky and Jan Marisse Huizing (Holland Music Sessions, Bergen, Holland), Arie Vardi (Tel Aviv University, Israel), Alexey Nasedkin, Naum Shtarkman, Vladimir Ovchinnikov, Vera Nosina, and many others in Russia and Europe.

 Mozart.
 Divertimento in D major K. 136, I Allegro